 Absolutely, yes.
 The program is specifically tailored to be inclusive for all levels of experience.
 A diversity of backgrounds, beliefs, education and inclinations is what makes this program so very rich!
 Come exactly as you are.

-Opening Intuition and Shamanic Journeying, Dreamwork, Past Life Recall, Stones + Crystal healing, Flower essences and Plant Spirit Medicine and Conscious Fasting and Cleansing.
+Opening Intuition and Shamanic Journeying, Dreamwork, Personal channeling, Stones + Crystal healing, Flower essences and Plant Spirit Medicine.

 The class is structured to be a journey into the realms of our own intuition and consciousness throughout the rich winter months.
 It is the creation of a container and community that supports transformation and deep inner work, as much as it is an introduction to the various topics mentioned above.